Advanced Platform Technology Center

-The Advanced Platform Technology Diversity, Equity, Inclusion Summer Internship Program (APT DEI SIP) is for undergraduate STEM and PreHealth (Medical, Nursing, Physical Therapy) students who have completed at least their sophomore year of college.
+The Advanced Platform Technology Summer Internship Program (APT-SIP) is for undergraduate STEM and PreHealth (Medical, Nursing, Physical Therapy) students who have completed at least their sophomore year of college.
 The 10-week program, under the guidance of Drs.
-Allison Hess-Dunning and Jeff Capadona, APT-SIP Advisors, is scheduled from May 30, 2023 to August 4, 2023.
+Allison Hess-Dunning and Jeff Capadona, APT-SIP Advisors, is scheduled from May 28, 2024 to August 2, 2024*.
 Up to 8 interns will be selected.
 The internship will allow undergraduate STEM students to participate in cutting-edge biomedical research projects under the mentorship of world-class investigators at the Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, Cleveland Clinic and other academic affiliates.

 As part of the selection process, applicants will have the opportunity to indicate their preference for the investigator they will work with during the internship.
 Once selected, the investigator and intern will create a specific mini project.
 This mini project will constitute the core experience for the internship.
 In addition, students will receive mentoring, participate in group meetings, attend planned lectures and laboratory visits, and will present their research findings at the end of summer research symposium.

-- The APT Center is committed to the VA Office of Research & Development’s efforts to promote diversity in the VA workforce.
-The following underrepresented groups are encouraged to apply.
-However, these criteria are intended to increase the applicant pool but will not be used as a final determinative factor in selecting participants for this program.
+The APT Center is committed to the VA Office of Research & Development’s efforts to promote diversity in the VA workforce․ The following underrepresented groups are encouraged to apply․ However, while these criteria are intended to increase the applicant pool, they will not be used as a final determinative factor in selecting participants for this program.

 - Sons or Daughters of US Veterans